Dark Texas Skies

 Below is a map where Dark Texas Skies meet nightly.
 We gather outdoors at the Visual Observatory, about 150 feet behind Room 8 of the Marathon Motel & RV Park.
 Admission is $10.00 for adults and children are free younger than 18 years old.

-Star parties are scheduled every night of the calendar year (including holidays) if the weather permits.
+Star parties are scheduled every night of the calendar year (including holidays) if the weather permits and the date is NOT indicated by a red marker on the Moon Phase Calendar.
 We begin at sunset if the Moon is visible, otherwise we begin 1/2 hour after sunset.

 Dark Texas Skies boasts a very dark nighttime sky.
 We are located in one of the darkest areas in the lower 48 contiguous United States!